alpaca0984/alpaca-tech-farm/source/_posts/create-vim-rpm.md

 I use vim as main editor, with many plugins.

 One of my favorites is [neocomplete](https://github.com/Shougo/neocomplete.vim).
-It requires vim with lua but when we install vim from yum, it doesn't have lua.
+It requires vim with lua but when we install vim from yum, it isn't.
 So I have to compile vim with lua when I set up new developing environment.

 It is little bother for me, so I created vim-rpm which is already build with lua.